atc-project/atc-react/README.md

 ## Actionable Playbooks

-The ATC RE&CT project inherits the "Actionable Analytics" paradigm from the parent project, which means that the analytics are:
+The ATC RE&CT project inherits the "Actionable Analytics" paradigm from the [ATC](https://github.com/atc-project/atomic-threat-coverage) project, which means that the analytics are:

 - **human-readable** (`.markdown`) for sharing/using in operations
 - **machine-readable** (`.yaml`) for automatic processing/integrations